According to an article on Business 2 Community:

 Here’s what you need to know about working from home as a Resume Writer.

 What training do you need?

-There’s not a college degree specifically for resume writers, but English, journalism, communications and business degrees tend to offer the necessary skills that are needed for this career, which is, strong written communication skills and the ability to write persuasively.
+There’s not a college degree specifically for resume writers, but English, journalism, communications, and human resource degrees tend to offer the necessary skills that are needed for this career, which are, strong written communication skills and the ability to write persuasively.
 Sometimes your work experience may be enough to give you the necessary proficiency for this career.

 If you don’t have a college degree or related work experience, but you’re an excellent writer, there are many online courses and certification programs that can get you up to speed.

 - American Writers & Artists Inc. – The Pro Resume Writer Program